 Economical engines make the Renault Kadjar a tempting choice for the small SUV buyer

-Fuel economy is a real strong point of the Kadjar, although the frugal diesel engine is no longer available and that might limit the car’s appeal to some buyers.
-That engine could hit over 55mpg, meaning Renault's mid-size SUV stacks up well against the Skoda Karoq and Mazda CX-5, as well as the Nissan Qashqai on which it's based.
+Fuel economy is a strong point of the Kadjar, although the frugal diesel engine is no longer available and that might limit the car’s appeal to some buyers.
+That engine could hit over 55mpg, while the remaining petrol returns up to 44mpg, which is on par with rivals.
 Renault's EasyLife package provides a tempting selection of benefits including affordable servicing, while insurance costs will be largely comparable to other cars in this class.

 Renault Kadjar MPG & CO2

-Most engines in the Kadjar range are relatively efficient and all feature in the same affordable Benefit-in-Kind (BiK) band for company-car drivers.
+The 1.3-litre petrol engine in the Kadjar is relatively efficient but doesn’t have a particularly appealing Benefit-in-Kind (BiK) band for company-car drivers.
 Rivals with hybrid engines will be more suitable for business users, as will the upcoming Renault Austral E-Tech hybrid.
-The 1.5-litre dCi diesel steals the show with its 55.4-57.7mpg fuel economy. - but only when mated to the seven-speed automatic gearbox.
-Every version of the Kadjar costs the same £150 in annual road tax, but CO2 emissions are just 132g/km for the entry-level diesel model with a manual gearbox.
+The 1.5-litre dCi diesel steals the show with its 55mpg fuel economy but it’s no longer available new.
+Every version of the Kadjar costs the same £150 in annual road tax.

-The 1.3-litre TCe 140 petrol returns solid fuel economy of 42.2-42.8mpg, but its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km placing it in the higher end of the BiK tax bandings.
+The TCe 140 petrol returns solid fuel economy of 44.1mpg, but its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km placing it in the higher end of the BiK tax bandings.

 The Kadjar’s insurance groups range from 17 for the entry-level 1.5-litre diesel, rising to group 19 for the top of the range diesel.
 Petrol-engined models range from group 19 to group 23.
 Those groups are generally on par with the Nissan Qashqai and even a regular family hatchback like the Ford Focus.